fweiss/yocto-rpi-vm/README.md

 - remove dtoverlay=dwc2 from config.txt
 - test VM and tooling on Mac

+## About the host platform
+This project was developed and testing on the following platform:

+### Windows 7 Professional

+- Windows 7 Professional
+- Intel XEON E3-1270 V2
+- 16 GB ECC memory
+- SSD main drive
+- SATA 2 TB data drive

 ## About Raspberry Pi Zero W
 The MCU is marked Elpida B4432BBPA.
 Supposed to be BCM2835?